-To use this command, the switch must be running the LAN Base image and you must have configured the dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+To use this command, the switch must be running the LAN Base image.
+A Catalyst 2960 switch must also have the dual IPv4 and IPv6 Switch Database Management (SDM) template configured (not required on Catalyst 2960-S switches).

 vlan vlan-id (Optional) Specify a VLAN; the range is 1 to 1001 and 1006 to 4094. begin (Optional) Display begins with the line that matches the expression. exclude (Optional) Display excludes lines that match the expression. include (Optional) Display includes lines that match the specified expression. expression Expression in the output to use as a reference point.